Spantax Flight 995

-Spantax Flight 995 (BX995) was an international charter flight from Madrid–Barajas Airport to New York via Málaga Airport.
+Spantax Flight 995 was an international charter flight from Madrid–Barajas Airport to New York via Málaga Airport.
 On 13 September 1982, when the DC-10 aircraft was rolling for take-off from Malaga, the pilot felt a strong and worsening vibration and aborted the take-off.
 The aircraft was unable to stop in the runway available and overran the runway, hitting numerous structures, crossing the nearby highway, collided with several vehicles before bursting into flames.
 A total of 50 people were killed in the accident.

 Spanish investigators concluded that the crash was mainly caused by a faulty tire.
 A failure on one of the tires' treads created worsening vibration on the aircraft during the take-off roll.
 The crew decided to abort the take-off but due to the aircraft's speed at the time and the lack of remaining runway length, the aircraft eventually overran the runway and crashed.
 The decision to abort the take-off, however, was deemed as reasonable.

 Aircraft

-The aircraft involved in the accident was a 5-year old McDonnell Douglas DC-10-30CF.
+The aircraft involved in the accident was a 5-year-old McDonnell Douglas DC-10-30CF.
 It was delivered to Overseas National Airways (ONA) on June 6, 1977.
 The aircraft was leased by Spantax in October 1978 and bought in December of that year.
 At the time of the accident the aircraft had 15,364 flight hours.

 Passengers and crew

 The aircraft was carrying 381 passengers and 13 crew in two cabins of service.
 Among the 381 passengers were mostly American tourists, who had booked a trip around the Spanish coast.
 Officials from the United States confirmed that a total of 210 American tourists were on board, while the remainders were non-Americans.
 Among the non-Americans, a total of 165 Spaniards were on board, of whom 85 were U.S residents.
 A tour company from Canada stated that a total of 26 Canadians were booked on the flight.
 A Swiss national was also confirmed to be on board.

 Among the passengers were Francisca Salazar and Natividad Cons, the sister-in-law and niece of then-President of Spanish flag-carrier Iberia, Francis Cons.

-Of the 13 crew members (including aircrew and cabin crew), all of them were Spanish citizens.

 The captain was 55-year-old Juan Pérez, who had logged almost 16,129 flight hours, including 2,119 hours on the DC-10.
 The first officer was 33-year-old Carlos Ramírez, who had logged almost 6,489 flight hours, with 2,165 of them on the DC-10.
 The flight engineer was 33-year-old Teodoro Cabejas Barúque, who had logged 19,427 flight hours, including 2,116 on the DC-10.